mattiasaksli/Echochat/readme.md

-#Instant Message App from the Echoboys
+#Instant Message App

 *Fancy list of functions:*

 • Chat rooms ✔

-• Funktsionaalsus häälsõnumite saatmiseks  ✔

-• Võimalik saata faile  ✔
+• Text-to-speech  ✔

-• Võimalus vaadata sõnumite ajalugu ✔
+• Sending files  ✔

-• Kui sõnumi saaja on offline, saadab server e-mail teate ✔

-• Sisselogimine ✔
+• Message history ✔

-• Kahe inimese messenger ✔
+• Offline notifications ✔

+• Encrypted passwords (ignore the fact that the private key is in this public repo) ✔